pirica/adult-pay-sites/README.md

 1 - Got to System > File browser
 2-  Add a new source
-3-  Write this url in "path"
-4-  Write Filesmonster.repository in name field
+3-  Write this url in "path": http://filesmonster.gzpot.com/repo/ 4-  Write Filesmonster.repository in name field
 5. Save changes, Filesmonter.repository is ready (follow the previous instruccions to install Filesmonster addon)